 Other types of insulin that can help manage symptoms of diabetes are:

-Rapid-acting insulin may remain in the body for up to 4 hours.
-Types of rapid-acting insulin are:
+Rapid-acting insulin might remain in the body for up to 4 hours.
+Types of rapid-acting insulin include:

 Short-acting or regular insulin

-Short-acting or regular insulin begins to take effect in 30 minutes.
-It peaks in approximately 2 to 4 hours.
-Types of regular insulin are:
+Short-acting or regular insulin begins to take effect in 30 minutes and peaks in approximately 2 to 4 hours.

 - humulin R